 Hopefully, you were able to address the metrics related issues using one of the above-suggested workarounds.

 Some Apple Watch users have noticed that their Series 6 Apple watch does not integrate with the Gymkit functionality on their Peloton Bikes.

-According to several users, this issue is not compatibility related between your new Apple Watch and your Peloton Bike.
+According to several users, this issue is not compatible with your new Apple Watch and your Peloton Bike.

-Chances are that you may be using a DNS Ad-blocker in your household.
-If you are using a ad-blocker service such as Pi Hole or NextDNS, disable it.
+The chances are that you may be using a DNS Ad-blocker in your household.
+If you are using an ad-blocker service such as Pi-Hole or NextDNS, disable it.
 Restart your Apple Watch and your Peloton Bike and give it a try.